 What Kind of Beans to Use in Pasta Fagioli?

-Personally, I like to use cannellini beans, however you can use white kidney beans or other white bean for a similar flavor.
+Personally, I like to use cannellini beans, like I do in my cannellini bean soup recipe, however you can use white kidney beans or other white bean for a similar flavor.
 If you start adding other beans like red kidney beans then you start changing the flavor and it becomes more like a minestrone soup.

 What Kind of Pasta to Use?

 There are a few rules when using pasta in a soup.
 One is to never cook the pasta in with the soup.
 Instead, it’s best to cook the pasta separately and then add the pasta to the individual soup bowls.